Edge Funding

 • Project Period: Up to 3 years

 • Purpose: To support scholarly development and advanced scientific training of future academic physician leaders in the field of Obstetrics and Gynecology.
+The same application may be used for either award mechanism.

 • Eligibility: This scholarship Award is to be used in an academic Department of Obstetrics and Gynecology in the United States or Canada to provide research training and experience for a candidate of proven ability who exhibits significant talent, original thought and evidence of dedication to an academic career.
 Second- and third-year support based on progress and availability of funding.